cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 Those are the Ethereum, Cosmos and Urbit communities.

-The purpose of those gifts is to help the network gain traction in the beginning and to increase the initial participation.
+The purpose of those gifts is to help the network gain traction in the beginning and to increase the initial participation of the [Game of Links](https://cybercongress.ai/playing-gol/).

 This will help to increase cooperation and give more participants the ability to engage in the protocol.
 We chose these specific communities because they are the best communities, in our opinion, to help to form the knowledge graph and to reach the masses.

 As a result, Cyber will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.
-Similary, those communities will gain traction from joining forces with Cyber - the builder of the Great Web!
+Similarly, those communities will gain traction from joining forces with Cyber, the builders of the Great Web!

 Please find a list of the most relevant questions and information about the gifts:

 ### What token did you gift?
 We have gifted CYB, the main ecosystem utility token needed to use the protocol.
+Please note, that Cyber has not reached its mainnet status yet, hence you will be gifted EUL, the testnet equivalent of CYB.

 ### How much did you gift?
-We have gifted 10% of the total supply, broken down as per the following:
+We have gifted 10% of the total supply of CYB:

 - Ethereum: 8%
 - Cosmos: 1%
 - Urbit: 1%

+This is 100,000,000,000,000 CYB tokens.

 ### Who received the gift?
 - ETH hodlers with at least 1 outgoing transaction (non-contract addresses only).
 And a balance bigger than 0.2 ETH at block 8080808
 - ATOM hodlers within Cosmos hub-2 at block 1110000 which held any balance bigger than 0
-- URBIT aliens that had planets, stars or galaxies on the 18.12.2019 (with at least one outgoint tx on the corresponding ETH address)
+- URBIT aliens that had planets, stars or galaxies on the 18.12.2019 (with at least one outgoing tx on the corresponding ETH address)

 Please note that ATOM and ETH gifts were distributed proportionally to the square root of each account balance during the snapshots.

+Please also note that we may change the block numbers that are eligible to receive the gift without notice.

 ### How many addresses received gifts?
 - Ethereum: 998015 addresses (yes... that's almost 1 million)